-- Negotiation can be successful where Compelling or Collaboration failed.
+- Negotiation can be successful where Compelling or Collaboration fails.

 - Negotiation works when parties are willing to bargain (such as Collaboration, willingness to collaborate is a condition for its success).

-- Negotiation works in cases where both parties have clarity on the situation of the other’s and there is no fear in the mix.
-If one or both parties don’t feel safe, the process won’t yield successful results.
+- Negotiation works in cases where both parties have clarity on the situation of the other’s, and there is no fear in the mix.
+If one or both parties feel unsafe, the process won’t yield successful results.

-In this conflicting situation you are a third party to the actual conflict; one of the conflictual parties asks you to take a side.
-You can thus help them navigate the conflict with the other person in a healthy manner.
-It can be seen as an empowering, strengthening, encouraging, emboldening strategy, through which you help the other person deal with their conflict.
+In this conflict, you are a third party to the actual conflict; one of the conflictual parties asks you to take a side.
+You can thus help them navigate the conflict with the other person healthily.
+It can be seen as an empowering, strengthening, encouraging, emboldening strategy through which you help the other person deal with their conflict.

 When to use it

-Now that we have an idea about how to best navigate conflicts (and if you do the test in the book, you know what strategy you are more likely to refer to, and what fits in the context), let’s look at teams and conflict.
+Now that we know how to best navigate conflicts (and if you do the test in the book, you know what strategy you are more likely to refer to and what fits in the context), let’s look at teams and conflict.

 Is a team with no conflict “healthy“?

-Should a team live with conflicts, avoid them, attack them head on or absolutely have no conflicts and live in a permanent harmony?
+Should a team live with conflicts, avoid them, attack them head-on, or have no conflicts and live in permanent harmony?

 Building great relationships within a team requires productive conflict.
 Without it, teams don’t grow and don’t innovate, they don’t reach that stage of creativity that builds incredible ideas.
 Lencioni makes the difference between ideological conflict (between concepts and ideas) and destructive fights (interpersonal politics, destructive fighting, personal attacks).
 Teams that engage in ideological conflict work to create the best solution in the shortest period of time.

-Not addressing the ideological conflict creates more tensions within a team, as people will refrain from expressing their feelings (for fear of hurting the others), so this just increases the tension within the team.
+Not addressing the ideological conflict creates more tension within a team, as people will refrain from expressing their feelings (for fear of hurting others), increasing the tension within the team.

-Looking back at my team, there was no conflict because they were not really a team.
-They had the same skills, and they were managed by a Senior, but they were working on completely different projects, not interacting much and not depending on each other to deliver their work.
-Ever since, we called these teams guilds, and their retrospectives were more focused on improving their technical skills rather than working together better.
+Looking back at my team, there was no conflict because they were not a team.
+They had the same skills and were managed by a Senior, but they were working on completely different projects, not interacting much and not depending on each other to deliver their work.
+Ever since we called these teams guilds, their retrospectives focused on improving their technical skills rather than working together better.

-We got some clarity on how to work with conflict at individual level, how it benefits teams (and what no conflict means), next I would like to take a look into how organisations can use conflict to grow high-performing teams.
+We got some clarity on how to work with conflict at an individual level, how it benefits teams (and what no conflict means), next, I would like to look into how organisations can use conflict to grow high-performing teams.

 How can organisations manage conflict?